Select Page

 However, it’s important to:

-Notify TICA immediately if an apprentice leaves the business or is likely to leave, as this directly affects our funding with the ESFA
+Notify TICA immediately if an apprentice leaves the business or is likely to leave, as this directly affects our funding with the ESFA/SDS

 Keep clear records of any formal processes followed, in line with your company policies